cupid-ide/cupid/nuopcdocs/generic.rst

 internal clock.
 Keep in mind that the ``NUOPC_Driver`` sitting above this component is responsible for setting the stop time of this component's clock.

 #.
-Call the :ref:`setrunclock` specialization method to check and set the internal clock against the incoming clock.
+Call the :ref:`model_specialization_setrunclock` specialization method to check and set the internal clock against the incoming clock.
    If no specialization exists, the default method will check that internal clock and incoming clock agree on current time and that the time step of the incoming clock is a multiple of the internal clock time step.
    Under these conditions set the internal stop time to one time step interval of the incoming clock.
    Otherwise exit with error, flagging an incompatibility.

 #.
-Call the :ref:`checkimport` specialization method to check import fields.
+Call the :ref:`model_specialization_checkimport` specialization method to check import fields.
 If no specialization exists,
    the default method verifies that all import fields are at the current time of the internal clock.

 #.
 Time stepping loop: starting at current time, running to stop time of the internal clock:

     #.
 Timestamp the fields in the export state according to the current time of the internal clock.

     #.
-Call the :ref:`advance` specialization routine.
+Call the :ref:`model_specialization_advance` specialization routine.

     #.
 Advance the current time of the internal clock according to the time step of the internal clock.

 #.
-Call the :ref:`timestampexport` specialization method to set the timestamp on export fields.
+Call the :ref:`model_specialization_timestampexport` specialization method to set the timestamp on export fields.
    If no specialization exists, the default method will timestamp all fields in the export state according to the current	time of the internal clock, which now is identical to the stop time of the internal clock.